-- Chair: Dr. Kimberly Cline, President, Long Island University; Dr. Patrick O’Shaughnessy, President & CEO, Catholic Health
+- Chairs: Dr. Kimberly Cline, President, Long Island University; Dr. Patrick O’Shaughnessy, President & CEO, Catholic Health

-- Vice Chair: Ellen Labita, Partner and Professional Practice Leader, Baker Tilly; Paule T. Pachter, CEO, Long Island Cares, Inc
+- Vice Chairs: Ellen Labita, Partner and Professional Practice Leader, Baker Tilly; Paule T. Pachter, President & CEO, Long Island Cares, Inc

 The Health, Education and Not-for-Profit Committee discusses health insurance and accessibility, education issues and ways to foster the work of not-for-profit organizations.